NyKepler/CerCNsig/README.md

 The final estimation is revised manually that the tumor samples results are based on Squaremodel or Rascal while the rest are mostly based on ichorCNA with 0.03 as threshold meaning anything below that will be called 0 cellularity and normal diploidy.

-#### 6. CNsigntures Analysis: whole genome copy number signature analysis to extract HGSC related signatures from pre-diagnotic/pre-sytompatic cytology samples.
-[Tools/CNsignatures](https://github.com/NyKepler/CerCNsig/tree/main/Tools/CNsignatures)
+#### 6. Copy Number Signatures Analysis:
+-    whole genome copy number signature analysis to extract HGSC related signatures from pre-diagnotic/pre-sytompatic cytology samples.

 According to *CNsigntures* the analysis just require a list of absolute segmented copy number tables which contains "chromosome", "start",